What is a Fit and Proper Person?

 - conduct that is of a sufficient serious nature to justify suspension;

 - grave conduct that poses significant harm to the community.”

-When one considers the utility of the above criteria and the material effect of a finding of professional misconduct, namely to bar a professional from practising, it parallels with the utility and material effect of the fit and proper test, which serves to bar a prospective professional from practising at first instance.
-Both regimes are gatekeepers, if you will.
+When one considers the utility of the above criteria and the material effect of a finding of professional misconduct, namely to bar a professional from practising, it parallels to some degree with the utility and material effect of the fit and proper test, which serves to bar a prospective professional from practising at first instance, and which can, upon review by regulating authorities, be a ground for barring practise after licensing.
+Both embargoes are gatekeepers, if you will.